 Therefore, to compare the relative success rates in different stages of the trial, or to suppose they reveal anything useful, is not methodologically correct.

-I should also point out that this chain of reasoning illustrates why the whole concept of ‘treatment resistant depression’ is complete and utter nonsense.
+I should also point out that the ‘supernatant effect’ illustrates why the concept of ‘treatment resistant depression’ is, from the standpoint of disease patho-physiology/treatment response, complete and utter nonsense.

 1. Hill, AB, The Environment and Disease: Association or Causation?
 Proc.
 R. Soc.
 Med., 1965.
 58: p.
 295-300.